snb3285/CS-226-Twitter-Bitcoin-Tweet-Sentimental-Analysis/README.md

 # CS-226-Twitter-Bitcoin-Tweet-Sentimental-Analysis
-1. For the implementation of sentiment analysis with Kaggle, we can see the instructions and run our code in “Sentiment_Analysis_Kaggle.ipynb”
+1. For implementation of sentiment analysis with Kaggle, we can see the instructions and run our code in “Sentiment_Analysis_Kaggle.ipynb”
+2. For Henry
+3. For Lin